Ernie Stautner: Professional career

+Before a 1958 game against the Browns, the team doctor was supposed to give Stautner a shot of Novocain to numb an injured shoulder.
+Instead, the doctor injected him with a dangerously high 1,200 milligrams of Demerol.

-The NFL did not recognize quarterback sacks as an official stat at the time he retired, but he still finished with three career safeties (tied for the lead in league history) and 23 recovered fumbles (third in league history).
-The Steelers never made the playoffs during his career.
+The NFL did not recognize quarterback sacks as an official statistic at the time he retired (only becoming an official statistic in 1982), but in his last three years Stautner has been unofficially credited with 15.5 sacks, including eight in 1962 at the age of 37.
+Stautner finished his career with three career safeties (at one time tied for the lead in league history, and now second in league history as of 2024) and 23 recovered fumbles (tied for thirteenth in league history among defensive players as of 2024).
+The Steelers never made the playoffs during his career, and were only above .500 three times, though during his career there were only two NFL divisions and one playoff game a year (the NFL championship game).
 He only missed six games during his 14-year career, despite suffering multiple cracked ribs, nose fractures, broken fingers and two broken shoulders.